The Dogged Investigative Reporter on the Aging Beat

 'Old is Bad, Young Is Good'

 “What’s driving [the corporate trend to get rid of older workers] are very powerful notions that old is bad, young is good and there’s no such thing as wisdom,” Gosselin told me.
-He comes to that conclusion based on his last year’s reporting on older workers and, as someone in his early 70s, on his personal experience.
+He comes to that conclusion based on his last year's reporting on older workers and, as someone in his late 60s, on his personal experience.

 The award-winning reporter, whom I met last year at Columbia University's Age Boom Academy program for journalists covering aging, spent 14 years at The Boston Globe (including some on its famed Spotlight investigative team).
 He then worked for 10 years as national economic correspondent at The Los Angeles Times, where he helped devise data reporting techniques showing that business and government were shifting risks to American working households.